wtetsu/gaze/README.md

 But it has useful default configurations for several languages.

-Due to the default configurations, the command below is valid.
+Thanks to the default configurations, the command below is valid.
+You don't have to specify python command.

 ```
 gaze a.py
 ```

-By default, it is the same as:
+By default, the above is the same as:

 ```
 gaze a.py -c 'python "{{file}}"'